FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 Conclusions:
 1. the 32 cluster picture is very similar to the original and has almost half the size in kbytes, the 16, 8 and 4 cluster images, are not so clear and the sizes are very similar to the 32 cluster picture.
 2. With this particular image, the correct cluster to compress the size in almost half of the original is a 32 cluster grouping.
+3. in k-means cluster compression there is always a picture degradation and is necesary find the best compression with the least degradation.

+Second Approach: use